Frequently Asked Questions

 Can you work on systems installed by another company?

 Yes, we service and repair many systems installed by other companies.
-However, some national brands such as Culligan or Moore Water & Air use proprietary parts that are only available through their dealers.
+However, some national brands use proprietary parts that are only available through their dealers.
 In those cases, we’ll work with you to find alternative solutions that avoid locking you into a costly replacement or service plan.

 What payment options do you offer?